 Qualified young researchers have the opportunity to qualify for a university professorship over a period of six years by leading a junior research group on their own responsibility.

-Dr. Elmar Wolf – Biocenter / Chair of Biochemistry and Molecular Biology
+MYC-dependent co-ordination of RNA polymerase activities during ribosome biogenesis and cell growth (Prof. Dr. Elmar Wolf – Biocenter / Chair of Biochemistry and Molecular Biology)

 The program offers young researchers from all countries attractive career prospects at Bavarian universities.

 Mycobacterial Secretion Systems (Dr. Sebastian Geibel – Rudolf Virchow Center / Institute for Molecular Infection Biology / Chair for Molecular Infection Biology I)